Youngkkk123/TFC-Net/README.md

-# TFC-Net
+# FTC-Net
-This is the official implementation of TFC-Net in our work.
+This is the official implementation of FTC-Net in our work.

 File descriptions are as follows:
 * train_patient_siglip.py: This code is for model training.